yahyalmh/ChangeWallpaper/README.md

 # ChangeWallpaper
-Download and change wallpaper automatically on The Linux and Windows
+Download The Bing and Nasa daily wallpapers and change The Linux and Windows Wallpapre automatically

 ## Table of content